 Many people get confused about Nymphs and fairies as well as many other mythical beings and just lump them together as the same, but they are quite different.

 Fairies and nymphs are almost universally considered to be two distinct species.
 What are the differences between nymphs and fairies?
 Do they share any similarities at all?

-The biggest difference between the Nymph and Fairies are their size and abilities.
-Nymphs are human sized while fairies are tiny thimble-sized creatures.
-Also, nymphs are only minor deities while Fairies are considered to have super natural powers.
+The biggest difference between the Nymph and Fairies is their size and abilities.
+Nymphs are human-sized while fairies are tiny thimble-sized creatures.
+Also, nymphs are only minor deities while Fairies are considered to have supernatural powers.